at-gmbh/personio-py/README.md

     poetry install

 This will create a new virtualenv in the `.venv` folder, install all dependencies and then personio-py.
 This project is intended to be used as library, so there is no command line interface.
+All configuration for this project can be found in [`pyproject.toml`](./pyproject.toml).

 We use `pytest` as test framework.
 To execute the tests, please run

-    pytest --cov src --cov-report=term
+    pytest

 To build a distribution package (wheel), please use